Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: Desingularisations of Special Lagrangians with Transverse Self-Intersections

+\begin{remark} It is fairly easy to construct examples.
+Consider the planes $\Pi^0$ and $\Pi^{\bphi}$ as in \eqref{standard_planes} with $k=1$.
+Choose bases for $\Pi^0$ and $\Pi^{\bphi}$, and set the lattice to be generated by them. \end{remark}

-We will modify the construction to allow for diffeomorphisms between the desingularisations of different sizes of necks; this will allow us to set up and solve the Lagrangian mean curvature flow equation.
-In particular, we construct a family of embeddings $\iota^\vep$ from a fixed manifold $\stm$ to the Calabi--Yau manifold $M$, satisfying $\iota^\vep \to \iota$ as $\vep \to 0$.
+We will modify the construction in \cite{Joyce2004SLCS3} to allow for diffeomorphisms between the desingularisations of different sizes of necks; this will allow us to set up and solve the Lagrangian mean curvature flow equation.
+In particular, we construct a family of embeddings $\iota^\vep$ from a fixed manifold $\stm$ to $T^{2m}$, satisfying $\iota^\vep \to \iota$ as $\vep \to 0$.